Paulo Moreira

-Paulo Daniel Valente Moreira (born 17 February 2000) is a Portuguese professional footballer who plays for as a midfielder for Primeira Liga club Estrela da Amadora.
+Paulo Daniel Valente Moreira (born 17 February 2000) is a Portuguese professional footballer who plays for as a midfielder for Primeira Liga club Famalicão.

 Club career

 Paulo Moreira made his debut for Varzim on 8 November 2020 in the Liga Portugal 2.

 On 29 July 2021, Varzim sent Moreira on a season-long loan to Liga 3 club Felgueiras 1932.